vladimir-alexandru/itautomation/README.md

 - Ability to test multiple passwords in a single session.
 (Optional)

 **Usage:**
 Run the script, confirm when prompted, and enter a password to audit.
 After evaluation, you can choose to test another password or exit safely.

 **Tech:**
 Built entirely with standard Python libraries (`time`, `sys`, `getpass`).

+---

+### Script: `hash_guard_v1.0.py` (Windows & Linux)

+**Purpose:** Scans a chosen folder, computes SHA-256 hashes for all files, and outputs a report for future integrity verification.

+**Key Features:**
+- Interactive startup with OS/user info and safe exit option (q).
+- Validates path input (Current version blocks access to root/system directories for safety).
+- Reads all files in binary mode and generates SHA-256 hashes.
+- Saves results in a timestamped hash_report_YYYY-MM-DD_HHh-MMm-SSs.txt.
+- Displays total files processed and total runtime.
+- Continuous session with the ability to rerun multiple scans.

+**Usage:**
+Run the script, enter a valid folder path, and wait while it hashes each file.
+After completion, view or compare the generated report to check for tampering or data integrity changes.

+**Tech:**
+Built entirely with standard Python libraries (`os`, `sys`, `hashlib`, `time`, `platform`, `getpass`, `datetime`).